chanzuckerberg/czid-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.11.7
+  - Replace references to idseq-database with idseq-public-references

 - 4.11.5
   - Unify remote and local non host alignment commands